 World Malaria Day – Theme

-The World Health Organisation (WHO) theme for 2022 is “Harness innovation to reduce the malaria disease burden and save lives.”
+The World Health Organisation (WHO) theme for 2024 is “Accelerate the fight against malaria for a more equitable world”.
 The progress in fighting malaria has slowed in recent years, creating a need for a concerted effort in developing new control approaches, diagnostics, antimalarial medicines, and other tools.

 By raising our voices together, we can make the strongest case for how increasing investments in malaria will rapidly drive down malaria cases and deaths in high burden countries, while continuing to hurry towards elimination in low burden countries.
 And, how working & fighting together we can #EndMalaria and achieve A MORE EQUAL WORLD.